Thursday, October 24, 2024

 "You must be closeted among your teammates," I say.

 "Oh, no, not at all.
-Everyone on the team is completely supportive.
-The captain is majoring in Human Services with a concentration in LGBTQ Advocacy."
+The team camptain is queer, majoring in Human Services with a concentration in LGBTQ Advocacy."

 LGBTQ Advocacy?
 WTF?